JohnnyZhang728/JohnnyZhang728.github.io/_pages/about.md

 My research interests lie in the interdisciplinary research that blends art and technology.
 Specifically, I am interested in exploring applications of AI and HCI in the fields of film, theater, media, and performance.
 At the core of my interests lies storytelling, and I am enthusiastic to utilize VR/AR/MR to enhance creative expression.
 My goal is to utilize technologies to enable the design of immersive & interactive experiences and foster user-centered approaches.

-To be specific, I aim to:
+To be more specific, I aim to:
-1. Explore and develop experimental environments/user interfaces/tools for ... to ...
+1. Explore and develop experimental environments/user interfaces/tools for artists, filmmakers, and theater creators to facilitate their creative processes more efficiently and effectively, enabling them to produce finer and more sophisticated works.
-2. Create interactive and immersive user experiences utilizing .... for storytelling in ....
+2. Create interactive and immersive experiences by leveraging VR/AR/MR and AI for storytelling in film, theater, and other art forms crafting more compelling narratives and enhancing audience engagement.